thequeenofclubs/MinecraftServer/emergencywarning1181.md

 ### What's the risk?
 The versions listed below are affected and can allow unpermitted and undisclosed entry into either your computer or your home network.
 A security flaw in the java logging engine known as Log4j has been indentified and patched in version 1.18.1.
-This flaw has existed since version 1.7 and can be potentially exploited by those with sufficient techincal knowledge.
+This flaw has existed since version 1.7 and can be potentially exploited by those with sufficient technical knowledge.
 <u><strong>Do not use versions prior to 1.18.1.</strong></u>
 ### Has it been solved?
 A security patch has been applied to version 1.18.1 and it is essential that you use this version or newer from now on.